Things You Should Know About LASIK Before Considering Laser Eye Surgery

 With a success rate of more than 95%, most patients achieve 20/20 and 20/40 vision following their LASIK procedure.
 In some cases, patients with a high degree of refractive error must continue to wear eyeglasses or contact lenses but their level of visual acuity is much higher than it was prior to their LASIK procedure.
 For an elective surgery, the success rate of LASIK is incredibly high with high standards for safety as well.

 Read about NeoVision’s LASIK successes HERE and find out why our patients love us!

 Your vision is priceless.
 For those living every day with poor vision, LASIK can change your life.
+Before you decide to undergo surgery, it’s crucial to know even the smallest details about LASIK laser eye surgery.
 We combine technology, experience, and safety along with an emphasis on patient care to bring you the best possible vision.
 To learn more about our advanced LASIK treatment, please call or contact us online to schedule your comprehensive consultation.
 You may not realize what you are missing until you experience it first-hand.